HughXuechen/hughxuechen.github.io/_pages/about.md

 > "Boys, be ambitious! (少年よ、大志を抱け!)" - William S. Clark

-I study how **emerging technical infrastructures** reshape **creative and cultural practice** — by **building with them**.
-Geolocation AR, blockchain, and now generative AI have each served as substrates for this same question.
+I get my hands on **emerging technical infrastructures** to ask how they reshape **creative, cultural, and media practice** — by **building and playing with them**, then turning what I find into theory and working artefacts.
+Geolocation AR, blockchain, and now generative AI have each been a substrate for this same question.

 Currently, this means making **game research knowledge machine-actionable**, with a focus on game design knowledge: translating theories from game studies — ontologies, design patterns — into knowledge bases, generation pipelines, and evaluation frameworks that AI/ML systems can grasp, use, and extend.